 Get a CE Certificate for this edWebinar Learn more

-During this edWebinar three education leaders, Dr. David Schuler, Superintendent, Township High School District 214, IL, Dr. Donna Wright, Director of Schools, Wilson County Schools, TN, and Dr. Chris Marczak, Chief of Instructional Leadership for the U.S. Department of Defense Education Activity Pacific Center, Japan, reflect on the lessons learned for dealing with a sudden crisis as they recall the steps they took in March and April of 2020 when the world was beginning to deal with the reality of a global pandemic.
-They will also share strategies, policies and practices they are implementing in their school systems to assure that effective learning for all students continues today and in the future.
-Join in the conversation as, together, we look back and look forward.
+In this edWebinar, education leaders, Dr. Carol Kelley, Superintendent, Oak Park Elementary District 97, IL, Dr. Chris Marczak, Chief of Instructional Leadership for the U.S. Department of Defense Education Activity, Pacific Center for Instructional Leadership, Japan, Dr. David Schuler, Superintendent, Township High School District 214, IL, and Dr. Donna Wright, Director of Schools, Wilson County Schools, TN, reflect on the lessons learned for dealing with a sudden crisis as they recall the steps they took in March and April of 2020 when the world was beginning to deal with the reality of a global pandemic.
+They also share strategies, policies, and practices they are implementing in their school systems to assure that effective learning for all students continues today and in the future.
+Frankie Jackson will share the latest updates from CoSN’s 2021 Driving K-12 Innovation Report.
+Watch the conversation as together we look back and look forward.

 About the Presenters

-Dr. Chris Marczak is the U.S. Department of Defense’s Education Activity Chief of the Pacific Region’s Center for Instructional Leadership.
-Prior to working for DoDEA, Dr. Marczak served as the superintendent of schools for the Maury County School District in Tennessee and was a 2017 National School Boards Association’s “20 to Watch” educational technology leader award recipient.
-He led trainings across the United States as a leader of district and principal professional development, SMART goal implementation, professional learning communities, and the impact of social media on the superintendency.
+Dr. Chris Marczak is the former Superintendent of Schools for Maury County Public Schools in Tennessee.
+Today Dr. Marczak serves as the Chief of Instructional Leadership for the U.S. Department of Defense Education Activity, Pacific Center for Instructional Leadership in Japan.
+Dr. Marczak was the recipient of the 2017 National School Boards Association’s “20 to Watch” educational technology leader award.
+He has led trainings across the United States as a leader of district and principal professional development, SMART goal implementation, professional learning communities, and the impact of social media on the superintendency.
 Dr. Marczak has also served as an adjunct doctoral professor at both David Lipscomb and Trevecca Nazarene Universities in Nashville, TN.
 Dr. Marczak’s educational history includes roles as the assistant superintendent in Oak Ridge Schools, as a district lead principal with Metropolitan Nashville Public Schools, an elementary principal and assistant principal, and an elementary teacher.
-Dr. Marczak currently serves on CoSN’s Superintendent Advisory Panel.
+Dr. Marczak currently serves on the CoSN Superintendent Advisory Panel.

 Dr. David R. Schuler is the 2018 Illinois and National Superintendent of the Year.
 Known for his ability to inspire and build leaders, he spearheaded Redefining Ready!, the national movement to redefine what it means for students to be college, career and life ready while serving as the 2015-2016 president of AASA, The School Superintendents Association.
 He currently serves as the chair of the CoSN Superintendent Advisory Panel.